j tan()JTAN

 • Log in with SSH and use the tunnel.

 For example, you might want to connect port 8080 on your local PC through the tunnel to the anonymizing WWW proxy at JTAN on "webproxy.jtan.com" port 3128.
 It doesn't really matter what port you use at your PC, so long as it isn't used for something else.
-Some folks like to use the same port number at both ends.
+Some folks like to use the same port number at both ends of the tunnel.
+That's OK too.
 Once SSH is configured to create this local forwarded port, log in to JTAN with your SSH program.
 You will find the WWW proxy service you are tunneling forwarded to localhost at the selected 8080 port.

 SSH Applications